-Trimble recommended a fuel filter change before temperatures fall precipitously and running a strong detergent additive through the fuel system to remove any contaminants and moisture from the tank and lines.
+Fuel filters should be changed before temperatures fall precipitously and a strong detergent additive put through the fuel system to remove any contaminants and moisture from the tank and lines.
 Finally, add a diesel anti-gel additive to lower the fuel’s CFPP and pour point.

 Pour point is when liquid loses its flow.
 Once diesel fuel gels, it has reached its pour point, and fuel cannot flow through the system.
 Jon Salter, director of shop operations for Pilot Flying J Truck Care, said an additive that will re-liquefy gelled fuel and de-ice frozen fuel filters will be needed.

 “Quality emergency-use de-gelling additives work by chemically modifying the melting point of the wax paraffins and ice/water in the fuel, effectively thawing ice and melting wax,” Howes said.